Sale Alert — Early Black Friday mattress sales are live.

 Hybrid vs. Foam

-Compared to all-foam mattresses, hybrids have a higher performance score by 0.14 points.
-Hybrids also have a slightly higher price tag, $202 more than the average foam mattress.
+Compared to all-foam mattresses, hybrids have a higher performance score by 0.13 points.
+Hybrids also have a higher price tag, $386 more than the average foam mattress.

-The Feel Factor: Because the top layers are foam on both of these types, they may have a similar feel, but hybrids generally have better pressure relief and are more supportive, with the capacity to support heavier sleepers without sagging.
+The Feel Factor: Because the top layers are foam on both of these types, they may have a similar feel, but hybrids generally have better pressure relief and are more supportive, and often have the capacity to support heavier sleepers without sagging.

 Foam mattresses have the advantage of a lower price tag, but if you are looking for that next level of pressure relief and want better support for the long-haul, hybrids are the better option.